D3NIS4O/Terminal-Blackjack/README.md

 5. What More Could You Do?
 •	Improvements:
-o	User Interface: Add a graphical or web-based UI for a more engaging experience. o	Multiple Rounds: Include game statistics and allow multiple rounds with tracking for wins/losses. o	Deck Management: Use a realistic deck of 52 cards instead of random generation to mimic actual Blackjack rules. o	Advanced Betting: Add features like doubling down, splitting hands, or insurance bets. o	Multiplayer: Enable multiple players to participate in the game. o	AI Enhancements: Make the dealer's logic customizable (e.g., mimic human-like decisions).
+&emsp;o	User Interface: Add a graphical or web-based UI for a more engaging experience.
+&emsp;o	Multiple Rounds: Include game statistics and allow multiple rounds with tracking for wins/losses.
+&emsp;o	Deck Management: Use a realistic deck of 52 cards instead of random generation to mimic actual Blackjack rules.
+&emsp;o	Advanced Betting: Add features like doubling down, splitting hands, or insurance bets.
+&emsp;o	Multiplayer: Enable multiple players to participate in the game.
+&emsp;o	AI Enhancements: Make the dealer's logic customizable (e.g., mimic human-like decisions).